In a corner reflector, multiple reflections reverse the image and invert it.

 The inside corner of a corner reflector (where the three mirrors meet) sends light back parallel to its original path.
 If you pointed a thin beam of laser light right near the corner, the beam would bounce from mirror to mirror and then exit parallel to the entering beam.
 Light from the center of your eye bounces straight back to the center of your eye, so the image of your eye seems to be centered in the corner made by the mirrors.

-Tape five square mirrors together with the mirrored surfaces facing inward to form a box.
+For another way to use this Snack, tape five square mirrors together with the mirrored surfaces facing inward to form a box.
 Place a sixth mirror, turned at a 45-degree angle, over the open side so you can look into the box and also let some light in.
-This combines the Look into Infinity Snack with this Corner Reflector Snack.
 Try other configurations of mirrors in three dimensions and see what you can discover.

-To do a quantitative experiment, mark the following angles on a piece of cardboard: 180 degrees, 90 degrees, 60 degrees, 45 degrees, 36 degrees, 30 degrees, and 20 degrees.
+To do a quantitative experiment, use a protractor to mark the following angles on a piece of cardboard: 180 degrees, 90 degrees, 60 degrees, 45 degrees, 36 degrees, 30 degrees, and 20 degrees.
 These angles are chosen so that when they are divided into 360 degrees they produce an even integer.
-Mount the hinged mirrors at each of these angles and place an object betvveen them.
+Mount the hinged mirrors at each of these angles and place an object between them.
 Count the number of images you see.
-You should be able to verify the following rule: 360 divided by the angle between the mirrors gives the number of images, plus one.
-At 60 degrees, for example, 360/60 = 6, so you should see five images of the object.
+You should be able to verify the following rule: 360 divided by the angle between the mirrors, minus one, gives the number of images.
+At 60 degrees, for example, (360/60)–1 = 5, so you should see five images of the object.